TMS Ep574: Crypto exchanges, Hardik Pandya and IPL, auto stocks

 Exactly a year after FTX’s collapse, another pillar of the crypto sector is shaking.
 While the FTX’s Sam Bankman Fried is behind bars, former Binance chief Changpeng Zhao has pleaded guilty to violating US' anti-money laundering laws.
 So as the Binance conundrum unfolds, it has once again trained the spotlight on concerns around safety and credibility of global exchanges.

 Despite its booms and busts, crypto still holds sway.
 And young investors swear by it.
 The only other medium which offers them somewhat similar thrills is IPL.
 And one of the leading IPL stars, Hardik Pandya, is back into the fold of Mumbai Indians.
-Find out what makes Hardik Pandya so important?
+In our special segment, find out what makes Hardik Pandya so important?

 Click here to follow our WhatsApp channel